apisec-inc/releases/docs/index.md

 	- Manage Ados dialog window fixed and Sorting Added.
 	- Vulnerabilities-detail page redirecting to playbook and pagination issues fixed.
 	- The Success rate issue on the scan details page is fixed.

+??? note "Note"

+	- Private Scanners will need to be refreshed.

 ## APIsec - November 16th,2022